Sporting a unique D-shape design, Neato Robotics Botvac D6 Connected is one of the most advanced robotic vacuum cleaners on the market.

 Even though we’ve just scratched the surface of the Neato D6 (buy at Amazon), hopefully, you have a taste of how excellent the unit is.

 But first, a disclaimer, if your unsure if a robovac is for you, it might be better to start with a cheaper unit.
-After a few months, you can run out and spend £512.83 on buying a Neato D6!
+After a few months, when you feel confident, then you can buy a Neato D6!

 As Neato does not provide a number for the suction, we can’t fairly compare it to other robotic vacuums we’ve reviewed.
 Of course, we’re happy to update if/when we get a figure.